mestrinio/PSR_Trabalho3/README.md

 <img  src="images/drawing1.png" alt="colorsegmenter" height="400">
 </div>
 <br>
 This assignment was developed for Robotic Systems Programming.
-It is an Augmented Reality Painting program, which uses the computer webcam to detect a specific chosen color, and with that, draw on the exact position in a white canvas.
-This uses Python's OpenCV and includes some advanced features requested by the teacher.
+It uses a simulated environment to program a simulated robot, model TurtleBot3.
+The bot is meant to be accomplish a certain number of missions, including detection of objects or people, using image similarity or database comparison (with YOLOv8), and other navigation and localization missions.
+The model has been modified to have similarities with the "Thor" god character.
+The program uses ROS and its programmed with Python language and OpenCV library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>